open-telemetry/opentelemetry.io/content/en/blog/2023/perf-testing/index.md

-There are many factors that affect performance: the application throughput, hardware the application runs on, what exactly is instrumented, how the OpenTelemetry SDK is configured, sampling etc. Ultimately the best way to measure performance is in the context of the specific application, e.g. by running a load test.
+There are many factors that affect performance: the application throughput, hardware the application runs on, what exactly is instrumented, how the OpenTelemetry SDK is configured, sampling etc. Ultimately the best way to measure performance is in the context of the specific application by running a load test.

 With that said a number of OpenTelemetry components include performance tests